-***Effective September 13, 2019, New York Governor Andrew Cuomo signed into law an amendment to New York Tax Law §1409(a) that requires all LLCs that are either grantors or grantees in a deed transfer of real property to disclose all their members before the real estate may be transferred.
-An additional form may be submit with the TP-584 with the required information.
+***Effective September 13, 2019, an amendment to New York Tax Law §1409(a) requires all LLCs, that are either grantors or grantees, in a deed transfer of real property to disclose all their members before the real estate may be transferred.
+An additional form may be submitted with the TP-584 with the required information.

-***Effective March 11, 2020, Gouvernor Andrew Cuomo signed into law an amendment to Real Property Law §291 that requires County Clerks to notify the owner(s) of record of residential real property when a document is recorded affecting said residential property.
+***Effective March 11, 2020, an amendment to Real Property Law §291requires County Clerks to notify the owner(s) of record of residential real property when a document is recorded affecting said residential property.
 There will be a $10 fee added to all residential deed recordings.
 For more information view our memorandum.

 A Mortgage is a legal agreement that creates an interest in real estate between a borrower and a lender.
 Commonly used to purchase homes, mortgages specify the terms by which the purchaser borrows from the lender.
 Mortgage tax in St. Lawrence County is currently 3/4 of 1%.